Neoplatonism: The Spiritual Tradition of the West

 Week 7 – Porphyry’s Letter to Anebo and the Response of Iamblichus

-Porphyry expected to be the top Platonic teacher of the age, but his student, Iamblichus, in Syria was attracting more students.
-They incorporated the practice of the Chaldeans into their Platonic disciplines.
+Porphyry expected to be the top Platonic teacher of the age, but his student, Iamblichus, was attracting more students.
+Iamblichus incorporated the ritual practices of the Chaldeans into his Platonism, and this created tension with his former teacher, Porphyry.

 Week 8 – Theurgical Platonism

-Iamblichus revisioned the Platonic tradition in a way that extended its appeal to all people, not just to intellectuals.
+Iamblichus integrated Platonic philosophy with Chaldean rituals to create Platonic theurgy.
+He thus envisioned the Platonic tradition in a way that extended its appeal to all people, not just to intellectuals.

 Week 9 – The legacy of Neoplatonism and theurgy: from Ficino to Emerson